 - Now, you are allowed to create and manage your virtual machine using hyper-v.
 So, create a new virtual machine running on Windows, Linux, or some other OS using the New Virtual Machine Wizard option.
-In our case, we have tested Windows 11 latest version just for experimental purposes.

 - As the Virtual Machine uses your system’s resources to run properly; therefore, we recommend you do not assign it a larger RAM or storage space.

 So, that’s all we have for you on how to enable Virtualization (hyper-v) in Windows 11.
 We hope that this guide has helped you.
 However, in case you have any doubts regarding the Hyper-V feature or find it challenging to enable this feature, please let us know in the comment section.